Who are the Mental Health Ambassadors?

 by providing information about healthy coping skills and local resources that support

 everyone’s wellbeing--not just those in crisis.

-Mental Health Ambassadors is a grant-funded initiative sponsored by University Health Services Mental Health Initiatives department.
+Mental Health Ambassadors is a grant-funded initiative sponsored by Student Health Services Mental Health Initiatives department.

 Request a Presentation